hdShang/arxiv-daily/docs/cs-LG/2025-06-26/papers/250621797v2-why-neural-network-can-discover-symbolic-structures-with-gradient-ba.md

 ---
 layout: default
-title: Why Neural Network Can Discover Symbolic Structures with Gradient-based Training: An Algebraic and Geometric Foundation for Neurosymbolic Reasoning
+title: "Why Neural Network Can Discover Symbolic Structures with Gradient-based Training: An Algebraic and Geometric Foundation for Neurosymbolic Reasoning"
 ---

 # Why Neural Network Can Discover Symbolic Structures with Gradient-based Training: An Algebraic and Geometric Foundation for Neurosymbolic Reasoning